oracle/node-oracledb/doc/src/user_guide/installation.rst

         const oracledb = require('oracledb');
         oracledb.initOracleClient();

-On Linux, do not pass the ``libDir`` attribute in the function options: the Oracle Client libraries on Linux *must* be in the system library search path *before* the Node.js process starts.
+On Linux, do not pass the ``libDir`` attribute to :meth:`oracledb.initOracleClient()`.
+The Oracle Client libraries on Linux *must* be in the system library search path *before* the Node.js process starts.

 .. _instzip: